-- Promotes internet freedom in NEA/AC priority areas and serves as the primary point of contact for NEA/AC on internet freedom and emerging tech issues with a particular focus on innovative anti-censorship protocols and peer-to-peer technologies.
+- Promotes internet freedom in NEA/AC priority areas and serves as the primary point of contact for NEA/AC on internet freedom and emerging tech issues, focusing on innovative anti-censorship protocols and peer-to-peer technologies.

-- Develops background information and conducts research for presenting policy positions and discovering opportunities for USG assistance in the areas of emerging technologies and advances in access and secure communication technologies–including both fixed and mobile applications—especially as it pertains to censorship, network disruptions, and total internet shutdown scenarios.
+- Develops background information and conducts research for presenting policy positions and discovering opportunities for USG assistance in emerging technologies and advances in access and secure communication technologies–including both fixed and mobile applications—especially regarding censorship, network disruptions, and total internet shutdown scenarios.

-- Advises Department and interagency officials and staffs on assistance coordination issues and problems, including developments in information and communications technologies and policies.
+- Advises Department and interagency officials and staff on assistance coordination issues and problems, including developments in information and communications technologies and policies.

 - Maintains visibility on all relevant USG internet freedom programs in the region, keeping NEA informed of key developments and assessing the effects of changes in the communication environment and networks in the region.